-Being a new and young driver comes not only with perks but also responsibilities, like maintaining your car regularly, driving safely, knowing and obeying the traffic signs and rules, and getting a driver's license.
-An equally important but often overlooked task: getting one’s car insured.
+Being a new and young driver comes not only with perks but also responsibilities, like maintaining a car regularly, driving safely, knowing and obeying the traffic signs and rules, and getting a driver's license.
+An equally important but often overlooked task: insuring your car.

-Before you hit the road and enjoy your newfound freedom, make sure you have the right insurance for first time drivers.
+Before you hit the road and enjoy your newfound freedom, make sure you have the right insurance for first-time drivers.
 This means getting a policy with enough coverage at the right cost.
-This way, you won't be burdened too much with repair bills should something happen to your car, another person or property, or yourself after an accident.
+This way, you won't be too burdened with repair bills should something happen to your car, another person or property, or yourself after an accident.

 Several factors drive the cost of car insurance up or down, including the vehicle's price, type, and safety.
 This is why some vehicles cost more to insure than others.

 For example, luxury brands like Mercedes-Benz and BMW are more expensive to insure than the likes of Suzuki, Toyota, Honda, and Mitsubishi.
 In terms of vehicle type, hatchbacks and sedans are cheaper to insure than SUVs and sports cars.